ml4ai/delphi/docs/grfn_spec.md

 The system is decomposed into a set of individual states (represented as random variables), where the values of the states at any given time are a function of the values of zero or more other states at the current and/or previous time point(s).
 Because we are considering the evolution of the system over time, in general every variable has an index.
 The functional relationships may be instantaneous (based on the variables indexed at the same point in time) or a function of states of variables at different time indices.

-Identifiers: Grounding, Scopes, Namespaces and Gensyms
+Identifiers: grounding, scopes, namespaces and gensyms
 ------------------------------------------------------

-Identifiers are symbols used to uniquely identify a program element in code, where a *program element* is a
+An identifier is a symbol used to uniquely identify a program element in code, where a *program element* is a
 - variable (or constant)
 - function
 - type (class)